DEFCON402/DEFCON402.github.io/pages/primary-nav-pages/code-of-conduct/index.md

 * Restrict conversation of sensitive subjects including, but not limited to, politics and religion, to private communications.

-If you are being harassed by a DEF CON 402 member, notice that someone else is being harassed, or have any other concerns, please contact the board at <a class="page-link">report@dc402.org.</a>  If the person who is harassing you is on the board, they will recuse themselves from handling your incident.
+If you are being harassed by a DEF CON 402 member, notice that someone else is being harassed, or have any other concerns, please contact the DC402 PoCs at <a class="page-link">report@dc402.org.</a>  If the person who is harassing you is a DC402 PoC, they will recuse themselves from handling your incident.
 We will respond in a prompt and decisive manner.